-Gei neral services that our plan pays for What you must pay Podiatry services \$0 The plan will pay for the following services: Diagnosis and medical or surgical treatment of injuries and diseases of the foot (such as hammer toe or heel spurs) Routine foot care for members with conditions affecting the legs, such as diabetes ~ Prostate cancer screening exams \$0 For men, the plan will pay for the following services once every 12 months: A digital rectal exam A prostate specific antigen (PSA) test

-General services that our plan pays for What you must pay Prosthetic devices and related supplies Prosthetic devices replace all or part of a body part or function.
-The plan will pay for the following prosthetic devices, and maybe other devices not listed here if your provider gets prior approval: • Colostomy bags and supplies related to colostomy care • Pacemakers • Braces • Prosthetic shoes • Artificial arms and legs • Breast prostheses (including a surgical brassiere after a mastectomy) Prior authorization (approval in advance) may be required.
-Please contact the plan for details. \$0 copay for Medicare- covered prosthetic devices and related supplies covered by Medicare. \$3.40 copay for prosthetic devices and related supplies covered by Healthy Connections Medicaid.
-The plan will also pay for some supplies related to prosthetic devices.
+Gei neral services that our plan pays for What you must pay Podiatry services \$0 The plan will pay for the following services: diagnosis and medical or surgical treatment of injuries and diseases of the foot (such as hammer toe or heel spurs) routine foot care for members with conditions affecting the legs, such as diabetes ĕ Prostate cancer screening exams \$0 For men, the plan will pay for the following services once every 12 months: a digital rectal exam • a prostate specific antigen (PSA) test eral services that our plan pays for What you must pay Prosthetic devices and related supplies Prosthetic devices replace all or part of a body part or function.
+The plan will pay for the following prosthetic devices, and maybe other devices not listed here if your provider gets prior approval: The copay is \$0 for prosthetics, orthotic devices, and medical supplies covered by Medicare. colostomy bags and supplies related to colostomy care pacemakers braces prosthetic shoes artificial arms and legs breast prostheses (including a surgical brassiere after a mastectomy) The plan will also pay for some supplies related to prosthetic devices.
 They will also pay to repair or replace prosthetic devices.
 The plan offers some coverage after cataract removal or cataract surgery.
-See "Vision Care" later in this section on page 95 for details.
+Refer to "Vision Care" later in this section, page 100 for details.
 The plan will not pay for prosthetic dental devices.
+The copay is \$3.40 for prosthetics, orthotic devices, and medical supplies covered only by Healthy Connections Medicaid.
+Prior authorization (approval in advance) may be required.
+Please contact the plan for details.
 Pulmonary rehabilitation services The plan will pay for pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
 The member must have an order for pulmonary rehabilitation from the doctor or provider treating the COPD. \$0